 What are the benefits of losing weight?
-Does weight loss only have physical benefits or does it go further and improve your general health?
-We have compiled the latest research and commentary from health experts in this article, so keep on reading.
+Does weight loss only have physical benefits, or does it go further and improve your general health?
+We have compiled the latest research and commentary from health experts in this article, so keep reading.

 What Are The Health Benefits Of Losing Weight?